shittake/learning-contents/SQL Practices and Solutions/SQL Online Practice Website/Hospital Problem Set/easy-problems-and-solutions.md

 ---

 ## Q4.
-Show first name and last name of patients that weight within the range of 100 to 120 (inclusive)
+Show first name and last name of patients that have weight within the range of 100 to 120 (inclusive)

 <details>
 <summary> SQL Answer for Q4 </summary>